SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-macos.md

 id: install-collector-on-macos
 title: Installing Collector on macOS
 sidebar_label: Install Collector on macOS
-description: Learn how to install Collector
+description: Learn how to install the Sumo Logic OpenTelemetry Collector on macOS.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';